WatForm/fortress/DevelopersGuide.md

 * exactScopes (boolean within problemState)
 * Enums (boolean within problemState)
 * DEs (can check within theory??)
+* datatype - possible to have in input theory

 We use !attribute to mean not having the attribute as in !nnf.

 If an attribute of the problemState is not mentioned below when describing the transformers, then its value does not change